CiviCraft-Development/civicraft-wiki/docs/features/civicoins.md

 This covers playtime, running in elections, roleplaying, and even just chatting.
 These activities are rewarded at random but rewarded nonetheless.

 ### CiviCraft Shop
 The server shop only accepts CiviCoins and operates entirely in-game so that players may access the shop and their purchases with little delay or fault.

+---
+**NOTE**

-There is no other CiviCraft server store, and we do not accept payments using real-life or in-game money.
+There is no other CiviCraft server store online or through discord.
+We aso do not accept payments using real-life or in-game money.
+If anyone tells you different, please report this to server staff.

+---
 ### CiviCoins FAQ